HectorDuarte911/Proyecto1Laberinto/README.md

 This project is made is made whith the idea of creating a game of a maze.
 This may not be the last version of the project because there are much more to change.
 The project was made in a console application in Windows.
-The requisites to execute the project are:
+📋#*Requisites*

-.
-Have installed .Net 8.0.
++ Have installed .Net 8.0.

-.
-Add the package Spectre.Console
++ Add the package Spectre.Console

-.
-Add the package NAudio.Wave
++ Add the package NAudio.Wave

 How running the project?